Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 Today, we'll mostly do #1, but if you're interested in following the second method, a simplified version of all my settings can be found in [this file](config-and-dotfiles/vscode_settings.json).
 So, let's get started.

 - **Auto Save:** Search for "Auto Save" in the settings menu.
 And adjust it to the non-default value (which is none).
 Mine is "afterDelay".
+This will make sure your changes are saved automatically 1000ms after you stop typing.
 - **Font Size:** Search for "Font Size" and adjust it as you wish.
 I like 14pts font.
 - **Trim Trailing Whitespace:**: Search for it and turn it on, so your code doesn't have trailing spaces or tabs.
 - **Insert Final Newline:** Search for it and turn it on.
 This will prevent you from receiving PR review comments on [this](https://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline).
 - **Trim Final Newlines:** Again, turn it on.
 This will make sure there's only a single newline at the end of each file.
-- insertFinalNewline
 - **Format on Save:** Search for "Format on Save" and turn it on.
 This will make sure, whatever code formatter you use formats the code upon saving it.
-- **Default Terminal application:** Search for "Osx Exex" and type "iTerm.app".
+- **Default Terminal application:** You only need to change this if you use iTerm2.
+If you're on Mac, search for "Osx Exec" and type "iTerm.app".
+For Linux users, you'd have to search for "Linux Exec".
-- **Default Terminal profile:** Search for "Default Profile: Osx" and choose "bash".
+- **Default Terminal profile:** If you're on Mac, search for "Default Profile: Osx" and choose "bash".
 - **Adding code in the PATH:** Open the command palette with Command + Shift + P. Search for "code" and choose the "Install 'code' command in PATH".
 This will make it so that you can open any file/directory from the terminal with `code`.

 ### Extensions